What is Baptism?

 If you'd like to tallk with a pastor about being baptized, please begin by filling out THIS FORM.
 Once we receive that, a pastor will contact you to set up a time to talk more about baptism.
 We want every person who is baptized at Mill Creek to be able to clearly articulate that they understand and believe the gospel, understand what baptism is, and can answer why they would like to be baptized.

-For parents who are discussing baptism with their children, we offer a booklet titled "Baptism: A Guide for Parents" at our Welcome Center.
+For parents who are discussing baptism with their children, we offer an extremely helpful booklet titled "Baptism: A Guide for Parents" at our Welcome Center.